akrzemi1/__sandbox__/__MAIN__/contract_of_awaitables.md

 # The Contract of Awaitables

-This writeup describes the contract for awaitables: both these doing I/O operations (returning `io_result<>`), as well as the higher-level ones, which are built from the former.
+This writeup describes the contract for awaitables:
+  * both these provided by Capy/Corosio (dealing directly with I/O),
+  * as well as higher-level ones build on top of the Capy/Corosio ones.

  We try to cover separately:

  1. What different *kinds* of irregular outcomes need to be communicated, and
  2. *How* they are communicated.

 ## I/O-specific awaitables

+### `read_some`

 The contract of an I/O-awaitable for `read_some` operation, excluding the zero-size buffer, is as follows: